CONNECT WITH YOUR PATIENTS

 Who can attend?

 e.
-Are you looking for a meaningful and accessible experience where you will be challenged to grow beyond what you know and connect with others from different backgrounds?
+Are you open-minded with a sense of cultural curiosity and humility?
+Do you have a commitment towards our values and mission of diversity, equity, and inclusion?
+Are you looking for a meaningful experience where you will be challenged to grow beyond what you know and connect with others from different backgrounds?

 How do travel and accommodations logistics work?

-The group will meet mid-morning on the first day of the trip at the Otay Mesa border crossing (San Diego, U.S. side).
-There, program and university staff will accompany students in the “Xochi Van” and as a group we will drive down together to Universidad Xochicalco in Ensenada and start the adventure!
-During the trip, transportation to and from campus, host family homes, and excursions and sites around the city will continue to be through the university transportation, and in some cases, our vetted host families.
-On the last day of the trip, we will travel back to San Diego in the Xochi van.
-Those who choose to extend their stay and study abroad longer will also be accompanied to the border on their last day.
+During the trip, transportation to and from campus, host family homes, and excursions and sites around the city will continue to be provided through the Xochi Vans, driven by our vetted drivers (and in some cases, our host families).
+On the last day of the trip, we will travel back to the border in the Xochi van, and staff will guide students back into the U.S. Those who choose to extend their stay will also be accompanied to and through the border on their last day.

 As for accommodations, our participants stay primarily with host families, typically families affiliated with Universidad Xochicalco.
-We share program guidelines and safety protocols with the families of interested students, faculty and staff, and those who wish to move forward fill out a survey designed to ensure that each family as well as their homes and neighborhoods meet our safety and lodging standards.
+We share program guidelines and safety protocols with the families of interested students, faculty, staff, and community members, and those who wish to move forward fill out a survey designed to ensure that each family as well as their homes and neighborhoods meet our safety and lodging standards.
 This leads to a multi-step vetting process including home visits and interviews to ensure a good fit for both the family and participating student, and the final step includes a commitment to hospitably welcoming our participants throughout the length of their stay and attending a thorough training for host families prior to the program.
-We encourage this option for the full immersion experience, but can also offer on-campus dorm accommodations.
-These are limited and first-come, first-served, so if you prefer to stay on-campus (or with your partner, friend, family member or other participant), make sure to register early and let us know your preference upon registration so we can make the proper arrangements.

 What is a typical day like?